 So, The London Horror Con was going ahead, a venue was booked, guest confirmed and vendors had paid for their spaces.
-Money from ticket sales from coming in, as horror fans from all over the UK started to book tickets and photo-shoots for their favourite horror stars.
-But then something bizarre happened, and the news came in the most unlikely fashion.
-Usually, if there’s a real major issues or changes to a show, patrons, vendors and guest would receive contact via email and phone to inform them.
-But Victor failed to do this, when he decided to announce on Facebook that the show was being rescheduled for September 2018.
-An email , with the same wording as the Facebook post, eventually went out awhile later, but guest, vendors and attendees all heard about if first through social media.
+Money from ticket sales was coming in as horror fans from all over the UK started to book tickets and photo-shoots for their favourite horror stars.
+But then something bizarre happened and the news came in the most unlikely fashion.
+Usually if there’s a real major issues or changes to a show, patrons, vendors and guest would receive contact via email and phone to inform them.
+Victor failed to do this.
+Instead, he decided to announce on Facebook that the show was being rescheduled for September 2018.
+An email; with the same wording as the Facebook post, eventually went out awhile later.
+However, guest, vendors and attendees all heard about if first through social media.

 People were pissed, including many of the guest that were booked in for the show.
 Alex Vincent who played Andy form the Child’s Play films (1, 2, Curse and Cult), took to facebook to vent his anger on how badly he felt he had been treated by Victor.
 Alex had failed to get much correspondence from Victor about the new arrangements, and when he did, Victor was just plain rude to him.

 “He said… quote..”so to make money we need many more people buying into you”.
 After, he had already agreed to 50% of photo ops, and had been selling tickets and photo ops with my face and name on the website for 6 months.
 Basically, he tried to make it sound like it was my fault that ticket sales were low, or that he didn’t promote properly, or faced attendance problems due to his irresponsible postponement!”

 Despite this type of treatment, Alex tried desperately to sort the mess out, to little avail.